SkyWalkerGhost/laravel-searchable/README.md

 The `Search` builder wraps your Eloquent query and applies filters dynamically.

----
 # Validation

-Filtering often uses request values; therefore, validation is supported.
+Filtering often uses request values, therefore validation is supported.

 Validation can be defined in **two ways**:

 1. Using the `Validatable` interface on the model
 2. Passing rules manually to the `validate()` method

----

 # Using the `Validatable` Interface